Apollonyan/Developing-iOS-10-Apps-with-Swift/en/README.md

 - [Watching the repository](https://github.com/ApolloZhu/Developing-iOS-10-Apps-with-Swift/subscription)
 - [Viewing Kanban for project progress](https://github.com/ApolloZhu/Developing-iOS-10-Apps-with-Swift/projects/1)

-If you are interested in joining us, and helping us translate, please read [Translation Instructions/Proofread Guidelines (Chinese)](../translation-instructions.md) carefully，and refer to [Must knows about collaboration (Chinese)](https://github.com/ApolloZhu/Developing-iOS-10-Apps-with-Swift/issues/2).
+If you are interested in helping us translate, please read [Translation Instructions/Proofread Guidelines (Chinese)](../translation-instructions.md) carefully，and refer to [Must knows about collaboration (Chinese)](https://github.com/ApolloZhu/Developing-iOS-10-Apps-with-Swift/issues/2).
 We reserve rights to close any pull request that doesn't follow these regulations.

-### Download Subtitiles
+### Download Subtitles

 Please download the [Project Zip Archive](https://github.com/ApolloZhu/Developing-iOS-10-Apps-with-Swift/archive/master.zip).
 You can find original subtitles in folder `en/subtitles`, and translated subtitles in folder `subtitles`.